katgaj/errormessages/How not to write error messages.md

-1. You have to make it clear that the error occured:
+1. You have to make it clear that the error occured (visibility of system status).
+Give solution and explain what happened.

-2. Never blame the user.
+3. Never blame the user.
 You create the product so you are responsible for any mistakes that the user will encounter.

 Avoid messages like these: